RasmussenLab/vamb/workflow_PlasMAAG/README.md

 results
 ├── candidate_plasmids.tsv : The candidate plasmids
 ├── candidate_genomes.tsv : The candidate chromosomes
-└── scores.tsv : The scores for each contig
+└── scores.tsv : The aggregated scores for each cluster
 ````
-The `candidate_genomes.tsv` and `candidate_genomes.tsv` files are formatted as:
+The `candidate_plasmids.tsv` and `candidate_genomes.tsv` files are formatted as:
 ````
 clustername     contigname
 nneighs_1051    Ssample0CNODE_198_length_19708_cov_59.381163